Dutch researchers test ways to party during the pandemic | DW | 22.03.2021

-It is a music festival much like any other.
+It's a music festival much like any other.
 More than a thousand people are packed together, dancing to thumping beats and chugging beer.
-They are not keeping their distance, not wearing masks.
+They aren't keeping their distance, not wearing masks.
 It's the way it used to be, before the pandemic.
 The event took place on Saturday, in the small town of Biddinghuizen in the Netherlands — with government approval.

 Once inside, many people fell joyfully into each others' arms.
 Some erupted into cheers; others broke into song.
 The mood on this Saturday morning in mid-March was euphoric.